Sahil31312/Sahil31312/README.md

 # Hi there 👋, I am Khairullah

 I am from **Afghanistan** and currently pursuing a **Master’s in Data Science** at **IMS Sciences, Peshawar, Pakistan**.
-I hold a **Bachelor’s in Computer Science** and have expertise across **programming, AI, data science, networking, full-stack development, and computer systems**.
+I hold a **Bachelor’s in Computer Science** at **IMS Sciences, Peshawar, Pakistan** and have expertise across **programming, AI, data science, networking, full-stack development, and computer systems**.

 I am passionate about building **AI, ML, and data-driven solutions**, as well as **desktop and web applications**.
 I combine technical skills with project management experience to deliver practical, scalable solutions.